FoRTE-Research/UlSWaP-Bench/README.md

 # UlSWaP Bench
 UlSWaP Bench (pronounced you'll swap bench) is a benchmark suite for ultra-low size, weight and power devices.
+UlSWaP Bench is the next iteration of benchmarks targeting ultra-low size, weight, and power emebedded systems.
+It takes the improvements of MiBench2 over MiBench, cleans everything up, simplifies the build environment, adjusts input sizes to work on memory-limited devices, adds self-check functionality to verify correct operation for each benchmark, and adds builds for RISC-V, ARM, and MSP430 architectures.
+UlSWaP-Bench has been verified both on real devices and on existing ISA simulators.

+If you want to use MiBench or MiBench2 or have used them in the past, we encourage you to explore UlSWaP Bench.
+If you do use UlSWaP-Bench or MiBench2 going forward, please cite the UlSWaP-Bench paper:

+UlSWaP Bench: A Benchmark Suite for Ultra-Low Size, Weight and Power Devices Daniel Chiba, Harrison Williams, and Matthew Hicks.

 ## Prerequisites
 You will need [CMake](https://cmake.org/download/) as well as the cross-compiler for your target platform.